 Chinese e-commerce sites Temu and Shein say they're raising prices due to tariffs

+Chinese e-commerce sites Temu and Shein say they’re raising prices due to Trump tariffs

 China-founded e-commerce sites Temu and Shein say they plan to raise prices for U.S. customers starting next week, a ripple effect from President Donald Trump's attempts to correct the trade imbalance between the world's two largest economies by imposing a sky-high tariff on goods shipped from China.